A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Review of the Sparse Partition Data Structure

-In expectation, the sparse partition contains $O(\log n)$ levels, and $|S_i|$ decreases geometrically, so the expected sum of all $|S_i|$ is linear (more accurately $2n$).
+The sparse partition is constructed using these rules until $S_{L+1}=\emptyset$.
+It contains $O(\log n)$ levels in expectation, as $|S_i|$ decreases geometrically.
+The expected sum of all $|S_i|$ is linear~\cite{golin1998randomized}.
 We call $p_i$ the \defn{pivot} for partition $i$.
-In a high level, points in $S_i'$ contains points that are far enough from each other, and the threshold $d_i$ that defines whether points are "far enough" also decreases as the increase of $i$.
+At a high level, $S_i'$ contains points that are far enough from each other, and the threshold $d_i$ that defines whether points are "far enough" decreases for increasing $i$.
+In particular, for any $1\leq i<L$, $d_{i+1}\leq d_i/3$ as shown in Golin et al.~\cite{golin1998randomized}.
 Hence, the closest pair will likely show up in deeper levels that do not contain many points.
-Based on the construction algorithm, $S_i'$(s) are non-empty and they are a partition of $S$.
-For any $1\leq i<L$, $d_{i+1}\leq d_i/3$.
+Based on the definition, each $S_i'$ is non-empty, and $\{S_1', \ldots, S_L'\}$ is a partition of $S$.